 This programme involves activities that play a key role in managing the extended enterprise.
-This programme involves activities that focus on designing products and processes for manufacturing, while managing risk at the design stage of product development and process planning.
+It involves activities that focus on designing products and processes for manufacturing while managing risk at the design stage of product development and process planning.

-The discipline embraces areas such as supply chain management and logistics which are key to competing in global markets and providing world class service.
-The programme aims to provide students with the knowledge of key procedures in international trade and how organisations can reduce their environmental impact throughout the supply chain and manufacturing operations.
+The discipline embraces areas such as supply chain management and logistics, which are key to competing in global markets and providing world-class service.
+The programme aims to provide students with knowledge of key procedures in international trade and how organisations can reduce their environmental impact throughout the supply chain and manufacturing operations.

-- Lean and Agile Manufacturing
+Lean and Agile Systems

-- Logistics and Supply Chain Management
+Procurement and Supply Chain Management

-- Design for Manufacture
+Design for Manufacture

 The nature of the programme is such that candidates from a wide variety of backgrounds will be considered.